7 Areas of Life to Set Goals in to Get Your Life Together

 Physical exercise.
 Set fitness goals for staying active.
 Plan workouts or activities you enjoy, or find ways to move more during your day.

 Practice self-care.
-Engage in activities that promote relaxation and stress reduction, such as meditation, yoga, or spending time in nature.
+Engage in activities that promote relaxation, such as meditation, yoga, or spending time in nature.

 Habits.
 Set goals to break bad habits and build healthier ones.
 For example, quit smoking, drink less alcohol, or start a regular self-care routine.